Learn how to pressure can potatoes with the easy raw pack method! Canned potatoes are perfect for soups, stews, roasts, and more!

 2. Boil a pot of water and peel and cut potatoes.

-4. Place jars in pressure canning and follow canning instructions to bring canner to 10lbs pressure.
+4. Place jars in pressure canner and follow canning instructions to bring canner to 10lbs pressure.
 Process for 40 minutes.

 See??
 It's not really all that bad!!